 International markets can be fiercely competitive and the companies that succeed in them are formidable opponents.
-If you want to get the competitive edge, you’ll need to know as much as possible about your competition and the customers you’re competing for.
+If you want to get the competitive edge, you’ll need to know as much as possible about your competition and the customers with whom you’re competing.

 International customer research